MiddelkoopT/RC-2020-Spring/rc-09-Workflows.md

  * A modern ‘Hello, World’ program needs more than just code: https://stackoverflow.blog/2020/03/05/a-modern-hello-world-program-needs-more-than-just-code/

-## Workflows
+## Getting Started

-Even before a workflow is created there are important prerequisites.
+Even before a workflow and a plan is created there are important prerequisites.
+The following items need to be satisfied:

 1. A problem statement.
 What research, engineering, or business question are you trying to answer.